Insurance Coverage for Your International Move

 Start Your International Moving Journey

-It might be your grandmother’s baby grand piano, or a painting you’ve had in your family for generations.
+It might be your grandmother’s baby grand piano or a painting you’ve had in your family for generations.
 No matter what kind of household goods you have to move, an important part of getting them overseas is beginning with the right documentation, knowing any shipping regulations, and getting the proper international moving insurance.

 The right coverage gives peace of mind throughout your journey—whether by sea or air.
 Options vary by shipment value and protection level, and the final price is also influenced by your destination country and the specific risks associated with your move.

-Why you need International Moving Insurance?
+Why is International Moving Insurance Necessary?

 Relocating overseas subjects your possessions to long-distance travel and a variety of risks, including damage, theft, or total loss.
 While moving companies are highly advanced, unforeseen accidents like containers falling overboard, labor disputes leading to intentional “loss,” or mechanical failures can damage large numbers of shipments.

-Since shipping companies do not automatically provide comprehensive coverage for these events, international moving insurance is not just an optional extra – it is a critical safeguard.
+Since shipping companies do not automatically provide comprehensive coverage for these events, international moving insurance is not just an optional extra—it is a critical safeguard.
 It ensures you have financial recourse and peace of mind, protecting you from bearing the full cost of replacing your belongings in a foreign country where replacement costs are often significantly higher.

 Random Inspections